gibbok/notes-next-js/nextjs-13.md

 (getServerSideProps and getStaticProps) can only be used in Server Components in the app f

 Next.js will eagerly initiate data fetches in parallel to minimize waterfalls.
 With parallel fetching, however, each segment can eagerly start data fetching at the same time.

+Since rendering may depend on Context, rendering for each segment will start once its data has been fetched and its parent has finished rendering.

+In the future, with Suspense, rendering could also start immediately - even if the data is not completely loaded.
+If the data is read before it's available, Suspense will be triggered.
+React will start rendering Server Components optimistically, before the requests have completed, and will slot in the result as the requests resolve.